Constitution & Bylaws

 Section 3.
 A Member who has forfeited membership by nonpayment of dues must reapply for membership.

 Section 1.
-Regular elections shall be held by either written ballot mailed, or, for ballots submitted by electronic transmission to the membership by July 10.
+Regular elections shall be held by either written ballot mailed, or, submitted by electronic transmission to the membership by July 10.

 Section 2.
 Members of record as of June 30 shall receive ballots.